 Nutrition and sustainable food are confusing issues for many people but food co-ops and other community food projects are a great opportunity to help customers, volunteers and the wider community gain a clearer understanding.

 They can also help point people to other services such as healthy eating programmes or food growing schemes.
 Such activities could be run with support or funding from your local NHS clinical commissioning group who may also be able to offer staff time from health promotion workers or nutritionists to help run events or training.

 Alternatively you could work in partnership with other local organisations such as Sure Start or children's centres that want to promote their services to particular target groups.
 When planning educational activities, it might be a good idea to map local organisations who could support your activities, as this could also be used to create a useful directory for your customers (this can be done as part of your Needs Assessment).

 Food co-ops often provide information or run activities on subjects such as:

-It may be possible to run some activities at the same time or alongside the food co-op depending on the space and facilities you have available.
-However it may be more convenient to run a session at a separate time and to publicise it to the community.
-You could also run educational activities at other community events such as church, school or village fairs which can also help promote the food co-op and hopefully attract new customers.
+You could run educational activities at other community events such as church, school or village fairs which can also help promote the food co-op and hopefully attract new customers.
 If your money and time are limited it may be useful to target particular groups of customers or to focus on training your volunteers, who once they understand the key messages, will be able to share their knowledge with others.